HaydenHaines/VeriVote/README.md

   4) Allows recount entry and verification of unique identification system manually.

 No incoming access to the ballot box system through TCP or Serial.
-The ballot box system can connect outboud to a central collection system through TCP once and only once and only after it has been moved to END_OF_DAY (EOD).
+The ballot box system can connect outboud to a central collection system through TCP after it has been moved to END_OF_DAY (EOD).
+After a successful transfer then it can be places back in BOD to start over.

 BALLOT BOX STATE MACHINE
 1) Turning the System on will allow it to stay in the current mode or move to BEGIN_OF_DAY (BOD)
 2) Moving a system to BOD will clear all previous votes.